 Another argument that supports the thesis that the nunchaku were transmitted to Japan from China is visible in the Japanese name, the word “the nunchaku“, which, in free translation from Chinese, can be divided into three words: “nun“ which means “a pair“ or, even better, “twins“ and the words “cha ku“ which can be translated as “connected sticks“.
-However, the nunchaku are today in various parts of the world called differently, for example, nuchiku, nunchuks, chain sticks, chako, chuka sticks, karate sticks as well as in many other less known terms.
+However, nunchaku today are given different names in various parts of the world.
+For example they are called nuchiku, nunchuks, chain sticks, chako, chuka sticks, karate sticks and many other less known terms.

 The first Japanese nunchaku were octagonal and later the locals would make nunchaku in different shapes, such as round, three- part or out of odd parts.
 Some of the oldest copies of nunchaku sticks were made out of exotic hard wood connected with a rope manufactured out of rice hay and horse hair.
 Some of them had edges shackled with tin or iron.
-Different martial arts experts agree with the thesis that the art of handling the nunchaku was especially cherished and trained in Japan, in the town of Shuri (today known as Shurijo Castle) on Okinawa.
+Different martial arts experts agree with the thesis that the art of handling the nunchaku was especially cherished and was taught in Japan, in the town of Shuri (today known as Shurijo Castle) on Okinawa.
 Also, the art of nunchaku is connected with the basic style of karate, shuri- te, that was also founded there.

-In comparison to the Japanese nunchaku, the Chinese are round, shorter and are approximately 30 cm long.
+In comparison to the Japanese nunchaku, the Chinese weapons are round, shorter and are approximately 30 cm long.
 Although both Chinese and Japanese nunchaku exist in various lengths, the Japanese are usually octogonal and approximately 40 cm long.
 Various martial arts masters would often accommodate the length of the sticks (the nunchaku) to their needs and affinities.
 The nunchaku (sticks) were connected with a rope or a thin chain.
 More recently, the nunchaku (sticks) are connected with a nylon rope or a thin, but strong chain which is around 20 cm long in China or around 10 cm long in Japan.
 However, since different masters would adapt the length of the rope or the chain to their own needs according to their figure or technique, that rule is not strict.
 The upper part of the nunchaku (stick) is called kontoh, the middle part is the chukon- bu, the lower part is named the kontei and the chain which connects them is known as the kusari.
 Shorter or a bit longer octagonal nunchaku are called hakaku kei, the round nunchaku are called maru gata, the three- part are known as san- setsu- kon, while the four- part are named yon –setsu- kon.

 Today’s nunchaku are usually made out of harder wood such as oak or ebony and are linked with a nylon rope or a thin, but strong chain.
-The nunchaku can be made out of other different materials such as metal, hard rubber, plastic or fiberglass.
+The nunchaku can be made out of different materials such as metal, hard rubber, plastic or fiberglass.
 There are also so- called soft nunchaku which are very pliant because they are made out of rubber combined with a harder sponge and are used in training.

 Although the nunchaku have been long known as a weapon, the karate master and the creator of the kobudo skill, Shinken Taira (1897- 1970), is especially acknowledged for the preservation of the traditional skill.
 He was a longtime president of the International Karate Kobudo Federation.
 In 1960 master Taira designed one of the first known nunchaku katas called maezato no nunchaku kata or, more commonly, Taira no nunchaku.

-The nunchaku were and will remain an infallible part of training in many varied martial arts styles.
+The nunchaku were, and will remain, an infallible part of training in many varied martial arts styles.